zenodante/Basic-3d-lib/README.md

 - [x] Heap resource buffering and garbage collection based on reference count

 #### How to use the lib
-You could use the b3d_config.h to change the default values for the engine b3d_port.h/c contains the heap and z buffer setting which depends on the hardware
+You could use the b3d_config.h to change the default values for the engine.
+b3d_port.h/c contains the heap and z buffer setting which depends on the hardware.

 Call B3L_RenderInit_Simple function to init the render system.
 It would allocate RAM for buffers and default parameters for the engine.

 struct render
          |--Scene
          |--Camera
          |--Light
          |--pointer to the framebuffer
          |--pointer to the z buffer
          |--pointer to the vector buffer
          ... and other render parameters

 Scene contains all the resources and objs.
 Only objs in the active list would be draw to the screen.
 Camera has two type: PERSPECTIVE_PROJECT and OTHROGRAPHIC_PROJECT, you could set the zoom parameter (focuslength) and aspect ratio for the camera